 News & Events

-Earth Hour was also observed at BAPS mandirs in North America, as well at Swaminarayan Akshardham in New Delhi.
+Earth Hour was also observed at BAPS mandirs in North America, as well as at Swaminarayan Akshardham in New Delhi.

 About Earth Hour

 - Earth Hour started in 2007 in Sydney, Australia when 2.2 million homes and businesses turned their lights off for one hour to make their stand against climate change.

 - In 2008, the message had grown into a global sustainability movement, with 50 million people switching off their lights.